oVirt/ovirt-ansible-infra/roles/oVirt.aaa-jdbc/README.md

 oVirt AAA JDBC
 ==============

-The `ovirt.aaa-jdbc` role manages users and groups in an AAA JDBC extension.
+The `oVirt.aaa-jdbc` role manages users and groups in an AAA JDBC extension.

 Requirements
 ------------